 Our extensive knowledge in high-performance material alloys and tempers combined with our experience fabricating stamped metal-formed components provide a proven resource for your most challenging applications.
-Our designers work closely with your engineers during the product design phase, producing valuable Design for Manufacturability (DFM) input.
-In addition, we employ tools like Tooling Failure Mode Effects Analysis (TFMEA) and Process Failure Mode Effects Analysis (PFMEA) to identify and address manufacturing risks before we cut steel.
-This allows us to deliver the best value while achieving your quality, design and performance requirements.
+Our product designers work closely with your engineers to produce valuable Design for Manufacturability (DFM) input.
+With these Six Sigma-like processes, we employ tools like Tooling Failure Mode Effects Analysis (TFMEA) and Process Failure Mode Effects Analysis (PFMEA).
+These operations ensure that we have examined design integrity in all possible outcomes, so that critical-to-mission units adhere to production specifications.

-Rooted in our tradition as a tooling design and manufacturing leader, Meier’s advanced in-house tooling team is equipped with modern technology to produce the high-quality dies and fixtures used in our precision stamping and assembly operations.
+Rooted in our tradition as a tooling design and manufacturing leader, Meier’s advanced in-house tooling team is equipped with modern CAD technology to produce the high-quality dies and fixtures used in our precision stamping and assembly operations.

-Well-executed Project Management is key to ensuring the successful outcome of every project, whether it is for a quick turn prototype or the design and validation of a Class A production tool.
+Well-executed project management is key to ensuring the successful outcome of every project, whether it is for a quick turn prototype or the design and validation of a Class A production tool.

 Identifying Critical Milestones Makes All the Difference

 Every project requires a defined set of carefully orchestrated activities and resources.
 At the initiation of every project, a project manager will work with your team to define the project deliverables, expectations and tasks necessary to meet the required outcome.
 We will develop a detailed plan linking tasks, resources and responsibilities with a timeline outlining critical milestones.
 Through continuous monitoring and review, the project manager will anticipate issues that could impact the project, thus eliminating missed deadlines and surprises that can derail a timeline.